 - In a separate medium saucepan, melt the butter over medium heat.
 Once the butter is melted, whisk in the flour to make a roux.
 Stir the roux constantly for 1 to 2 minutes until it’s pale golden then whisk in the milk.
 Bring the mixture to a boil and cook it, stirring constantly, until it’s thickened slightly.
 (It should be the consistency of gravy.)
 Whisk the milk mixture into the potato mixture and cook the soup for 5 minutes over medium-low heat.

 - Remove the soup from the heat.
 Transfer ⅓ of the soup to a medium bowl.
-Using a hand blender, purรฉe the soup that's remaining in the pot until it's smooth.
-(See Kelly's Notes.)
-Return the reserved ⅓ of the soup to the pot, stirring to combine.
+Use a hand blender to purée the soup left in the pot until smooth (see Kelly's Notes).
+Then, add the reserved soup back into the pot and stir to combine.

 - Stir in the heavy cream and season the soup with salt and pepper.
 When ready to serve, top each bowl of soup with the cooked bacon, shredded cheddar cheese, sour cream and scallions.

-- I prefer seasoning my soups at the end to avoid over-salting them.
-That being said, potatoes need a hearty amount of salt, so don't be afraid to start with a teaspoon of salt and at least a few turns of fresh black pepper and work your way up based on your personal preferences.
+- I prefer to season my soups at the end to avoid over-salting.
+That being said, potatoes need a hearty amount of salt, so don’t be afraid to start with a teaspoon of salt and at least a few turns of fresh black pepper and work your way up based on your personal preferences.

 Nutrition